 - 3 large fresh sage leaves or more if small

 - 2 15-ounce cans cannellini beans drained, or 3 cups home cooked (recipe note #1)

 - 4 cups chicken broth (recipe note #2)

 - 6 large garlic cloves smashed and peeled

 - 1/2 teaspoon freshly ground black pepper

-Serve with a generous drizzle of extra virgin olive oil.
+- Serve with a generous drizzle of extra virgin olive oil and sprinkle of chives.

 - Great northern beans work well here too.